JoosepAlviste/JoosepAlviste.github.io/src/pages/blog/thorgate-spa.md

 settings file opens in `vi`, then you can save and exit by typing `<Esc>:wq<Enter>`.

-Now that the project is set up, we can run it through Docker and opening `127.0.0.1:8000` in the browser:
+Now that the project is set up, we can run it through Docker and open `127.0.0.1:8000` in the browser:

     docker-compose up